Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Quality_assurance_control/Docum_QA_QC_BMP_datasets.md

-9. The ‘Render” tab should become active and will display a few processing steps as the document is converted to a PDF titled ‘FL_Crop_BMP_QA_single_dataset.pdf’.
+9. The ‘Render” tab should become active and will display a few processing steps as the document is converted to a PDF titled ‘FL_Crop_BMP_QA_QC_single_dataset.pdf’.

 10. View the PDF document, which should appear in the same folder as the script.

-This completes the process for generating a QA report for an Crop BMP dataset.
+This completes the process for generating a QA/QC report for an Crop BMP dataset.

 **Troubleshooting**